-I am no where near desiring a daily green smoothie or anything that resembles cold and raw.
-We want hearty, warm, filling.
+I am nowhere near desiring a daily green smoothie or anything that resembles cold and raw.
+I want hearty, warm, filling.
 And it has to taste good of course.
-While were at it, we might as well throw in some healthy benefits, such as great tasting spices and good for you fats, like almonds and the hemp seeds I have been wild about lately.
+While I’m at it, I might as well throw in some healthy benefits, such as great tasting spices and good for you fats, like almonds and the hemp seeds I have been wild about lately.
 These add interest and so much flavor.

-Though it might feel difficult right now, the last thing we want to do is blow it all on winter.
-In a few weeks the temperature will rise (it has too, right?) and the prospect of sundresses and bathing suits will be upon us.
+Though it might feel difficult right now, the last thing I want to do is blow it all on winter.
+In a few weeks the temperature will rise (it has to, right?) and the prospect of sundresses and bathing suits will be upon us.
 Doesn’t that sound nice?

 This morning, as I was stirring my oatmeal, adding a dash of this and a pinch of that, I realized that you might be a little burnt out on the plain old oatmeal that you’ve been slogging through all winter.
 Let’s jazz up our tired, worn out winter stand by’s with something a little bit more exciting and delicious.